Angular Testing

 }));

-Notice: we need to detectChanges after whenStable() or tick().
+Notice: we need to detectChanges

-The fakeAsync function enables a linear coding style by running the test body in a special fakeAsync test zone.
+by running the test body in a special fakeAsync test zone.

-Calling tick() simulates the passage of time until all pending asynchronous activities finish
+simulates the passage of time until all pending asynchronous activities finish

 Test a component with inputs and outputs

-The testing goal is to verify the property binding and event binding.
+The testing goal is to verify the property binding

 We can:

-• Test it with a real host component.
+- Test it with a

-• Test it as a standalone component.
+host component. - Test it as a standalone component.

-• Test it with a substitute host component.
+- Test it with a

 Real components always has injected services, they will make much trouble.